 Actually, there are.
-You can go to an exchange with your crypto, which is by far the most common way of cashing it out.
+You can go to an exchange with your digital assets, which is by far the most common way of cashing it out.
 Then there are Bitcoin ATM machines and such services as LocalBitcoin.com that also can let you sell your assets.
-Finally, there is Crypterium app with the help of witch you shop on eBay, refill PayPal and traditional bank accounts with cryptocurrencies.
+Finally, there is Crypterium app with the help of which you shop on eBay, refill PayPal and traditional bank accounts with digital assets.

 So the first option is going to an exchange?

 That’s the first thing that comes to mind.
 There are now a lot of exchanges that allow you to deposit funds using fiat money.
 They are known as broker exchanges and here are how they work: you link your exchange account with either a debit/credit card, or a bank account.
 Afterwards, you deposit how much BTC or any other supported cryptocurrency you’d like to exchange and choose fiat.
 Not that complicated, right?
 The drawback is that the withdrawal process may take a while.
 Usually, it depends on the exchange that you have picked and your bank/card provider.
 If we’re talking about Coinbase, then it will normally take about 1-5 days for the money to reach your account.

 Is there a way to exchange digital assets faster?